rockstor/rockstor-doc/services.rst

   implement in Rockstor web-UI.
 Please visit our `friendly forum <https://forum.rockstor.com>`_ to share your feedback or provide input on further LDAP expansion.

-Note that a successful configuration of the LDAD service does not connect the system to the LDAP server.
-To do this, the LDAD service must be turned ON.
-To disconnect from the LDAP server, simply turn the LDAD service OFF.
+Note that a successful configuration of the LDAP service does not connect the system to the LDAP server.
+To do this, the LDAP service must be turned ON.
+To disconnect from the LDAP server, simply turn the LDAP service OFF.

 NIS
 ---